8 mins read

 Jeanette Esquivel

 The holiday festivities are here, and you may soon find yourself traveling home to see family or welcoming loved ones into yours.
-For many, this time of year is full of wonderment, cherished traditions, and joy, but a lot of family members under one roof almost ensures some boundaries will get crossed.
+The festivities, holiday cheer, and family gatherings can sometimes be painful reminders of fertility struggles.

-You may feel anxious as holiday parties draw near if you're on the fertility journey.
-Family get-togethers can be a painful reminder of what you want but don't have.
-Seeing your nieces and nephews or meeting your sibling's newborn baby for the first time is exciting, but it's also a reminder of what you want and don't have.
+As holiday cheer draws near, you may feel anxious if you're on the fertility journey.
+Family get-togethers can be a holiday blues of what you want but don't have.
+Seeing your nieces and nephews or meeting your sibling's newborn baby is an exciting and stressful time for you to know what you want and don't have.

-But the aunt you haven't seen in 5 years really wants to know when you two kids will have a baby!
-This question might seem completely normal and like casual small talk, but it carries a heavy punch for those struggling with fertility.
+This question might seem normal and like casual small talk, but it carries a heavy punch for those facing fertility struggles.

 If you're on the receiving end of this question, consider responding with:

 "My (husband, wife, boyfriend, girlfriend, S.O.) consider ourselves a family!
-And we're thankful to be here and have time to play with our nieces and nephews, too.
+Being family members, we're thankful to be here and have time to play with our nieces and nephews, too.
 If we decide to add to our family dynamic, we'll be sure you know."

-This answer helps solidify a boundary by letting the questioner know you'll communicate to them if you decide to grow as a family.
+This answer helps solidify a boundary by letting the questioner know you'll communicate with them if you decide to grow as a family.
 Hopefully, that holds them over from asking for a bit!

-And if you are actively in the process of trying to conceive, this response can also set the boundary if you do not want to discuss your current situation.
+If you are actively trying to conceive, this response can also set the boundary if you do not want to discuss your current situation.

-However, if you're willing and open to discussing your fertility situation with family, consider being honest with them.
+However, if you're willing and open to discussing your situation and fertility treatment with your family, consider being honest with them.
 As Life Coach and Fertility Support Coach, Jeanette Esquivel says:

 "When I was on my journey to conception, after about a year and a half of feeling guilty and shameful about it, I decided I was going to be open about it, regardless of how my honesty made other people feel.
 It ended up leading to more open dialogue, educating others, AND I actually got LESS questions about it from those asking simply to ask, which was a great perk!"